aspnet/Blazor.Docs/index.md

       <div class="col-md-8 col-md-offset-2">
         <i class="glyphicon glyphicon-globe"></i>
         <section>
-          <h2>.NET Standard, Works in all browsers</h2>
+          <h2>Runs in all browsers and implements</h2>
-          <p class="lead">Blazor runs in all browsers, on the real .NET runtime with full support for .NET Standard (i) [info bubble that explains what .NET Standard is].
-Blazor requires no plugins and no code transpilation, only open web standards. </p>
+          <p class="lead">Blazor runs in all browsers on the real .NET runtime with full support for [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).
+Blazor requires no plugins and no code transpilation, only open web standards.</p>
-          <a href="http://blog.stevensanderson.com/2018/02/06/blazor-intro/" class="btn btn-primary">How Blazor works</a>
+          <a href="/docs/introduction/index.html" class="btn btn-primary">How Blazor works</a>
         </section>
       </div>
     </div>